Single-chip Cloud Computer: Processor mode

 In processor mode, cores are active, executing code from the system memory, and performing programmed I/O (inputs and outputs) through the system connected to the system board FPGA.
 Software running on the SCC's embedded management console handles tasks such as loading memory and configuring the processor for bootstrapping (sustaining after the initial load).

 Mesh mode

 In mesh mode, cores are turned off, leaving only the routers, transistors, and RAM controllers active.
 These components send and receive large packets of data without a memory map.

-The future
+Further plans

-Intel intends to share this technology with other companies, including HP, Yahoo, and Microsoft, to foster collaborative research on the SCC to advance the technology.
-The goal is to make the SCC scalable to 100+ cores, potentially achieved by enabling communication between individual chips.
-Intel aims to enhance parallel programming productivity and power management, leveraging the chip's architecture and numerous cores.
-Further experimentation is planned on this architecture and similar chip architectures to develop many-core scalable processors maximizing processing power while maintaining energy efficiency.
+Intel intended to share this technology with other companies, including HP, Yahoo, and Microsoft, to foster collaborative research on the SCC to advance the technology.
+The goal was to make the SCC scalable to 100+ cores, potentially achieved by enabling communication between individual chips.
+Intel aimed to enhance parallel programming productivity and power management, leveraging the chip's architecture and numerous cores.
+Further experimentation were planned on this architecture and similar chip architectures to develop many-core scalable processors maximizing processing power while maintaining energy efficiency.

+According to a user seeking software for the SCC in 2025, a software package named sccKit was publicly available about ten years before, with programs to communicate directly to the SCC, but the Web site has long been dead.
+As of September 2025, sccKit is available at the Internet Archive.